ynikitenko/yarsync/README.rst

 A good number of people have contributed to the improvement of this software.
 I'd like to thank
 (in most recent order):
-*statzitz* for great help with updating tests for release *v0.3*, documentation and configuration, Yong Xiang Lin for several bug reports and useful discussions, Arch Linux users for their notifications and improvements of my PKGBUILD, Nilson Silva for packaging ``yarsync`` for Debian,
+AUR user Simona for reporting an issue, Colin Watson for reporting a similar issue and fixing a packaging bug and *statzitz* for extending documentation for release *v0.3.2*, *statzitz* for great help with updating tests for release *v0.3.1*, documentation and configuration, Yong Xiang Lin for several bug reports and useful discussions, Arch Linux users for their notifications and improvements of my PKGBUILD, Nilson Silva for packaging ``yarsync`` for Debian,